ServerlessLLM/ServerlessLLM/examples/windows_wsl/README.md

 Install Conda to manage dependencies for ServerlessLLM:
 1. Download and install Miniconda by following the [Miniconda installation guide](https://docs.anaconda.com/miniconda/install/).
-2. nsure you follow the **Linux instructions**, not the Windows ones.
+2. Ensure you follow the **Linux instructions**, not the Windows ones.

 ## 3. Installing ServerlessLLM